Sarthak1008/Build-Time-Tracker/README.md

 # Build-Time-Tracker

-An advanced Maven plugin that tracks and analyzes build times with comprehensive analytics, bottleneck detection, and performance monitoring.
+An advanced Maven plugin that tracks and analyzes build times with comprehensive analytics, bottleneck detection, performance monitoring, and enhanced report generation capabilities.

 ## Features